Campaign spending battles heat up in final weeks before election

 Top Republican officials have made border security a pillar of their latest campaign, often pinning the rise in undocumented immigrants at the southern border on President Joe Biden and the Democrats.

-“Rochelle Garza will have to explain her reckless past and dangerous agenda to Texas voters living through the nightmare created by the unending crisis at our southern border,” Paxon said.
+“Rochelle Garza will have to explain her reckless past and dangerous agenda to Texas voters living through the nightmare created by the unending crisis at our southern border,” Paxton said.

 Garza, raised $1.6 million while spending $475,000.
 This leaves her with about $1.5 million in cash on hand, documents said.